jordanbchilds/Ludwig_2019/README.md

 Using exploratory plots like the example above (Fig. 2) and the tables of heteroplasmic variant frequencies, individual point mutations which may show stochastic changes in allele frequency can be identified, and their mutation load profiles for a lineage plotted.
 For each candidate mutation, a mutation load profile (Fig. 3 below) can be used to observe the change in allele frequency between generations.
 # Additional software
-Most of the programs used in this pipeline are already installed as a SLURM module, or are automatically downloaded and installed.
-However, SRAtoolkit must be installed _interactively_.
-To do this, execute **configure\_sratools.sh** line by line from the login node terminal (ie. do not submit script to SLURM), by pasting and executing all commands from [configure_sratools.sh](configure_sratools.sh).
-When prompted set default configuration by inputting: "f","y","o","x","y","o".
+Most of the programs used in this pipeline are already installed as a SLURM module, or can be automatically downloaded and installed using [scripts/install\_software.sh](install\_software.sh).
+However, SRAtoolkit must be installed _interactively_ by pasting and executing [scripts/configure\_sratools.sh](configure\_sratools.sh) _line by line_.
+On the rocket HPC, do this from the login node terminal (ie. do not submit script to SLURM).
+When prompted set default configuration by inputting: "f","y","o","x","y","o" (see the [scripts/configure\_sratools.sh](script) for more detail).

 ## TODO Overall
 (See Progress\_log.md for shorter term aims)